 Step 3: optiSLang - Optimization and best designs

 - Go back to Scenery, right-click on the module, and select show post-processing.
 The overview of all individual designs is shown in a Pareto plot (2D or 3D).
-Best designs with their input values can be selected here.
+The best designs with their input values can be selected here.

 As we are considering two FOM’s here, you can better visualize the Pareto frontier using the Pareto 2D option as shown below: